Work samples

 BRAINWAVES

 The shapes and movement in this project are loosely based on microscopic images of Amyloid Plaques and Tau Tangles found among the brain cells of Alzheimer’s patients.
-Sub-cortical images refer to dementias that occur below the cortex, such as Lewy bodies and Parkinson’s.
+Sub-cortical images refer to dementias that occur below the cortex, such as Lewy bodies and Parkinson’s disease.
 Looking at tree bark and the sub-cortical patterns it created helped me find solace from personal struggles of losing my best friend and mentor to dementia this year.
-After watching her memories slowly fade away for the past four years, it felt as if I were disappearing.
+As I watched her memories slowly fade away for the past four years, it sometimes felt as if I were disappearing.

 • Sub-Cortical 1